-NOTE:: In the diagram: Valve A is the black valve, valve B is the white valve.
-Valve D is the suction (siphon) valve that has the clear hose attached to it for siphoning in antifreeze, sanitizer or fresh water from an external container.
-This valve is typically located at the water pump.
+NOTE: Valve D is the suction (siphon) valve that has the clear hose attached to it for siphoning in antifreeze, sanitizer or fresh water from an external container.
+Valve E (if equipped) is a shutoff valve for the fresh water tank.
+Valves D & E are typically located at the water pump.